uvafung/CMEE-CourseWork/README.md

 Please also refer to the README.md in each week's folder for specific languages applicable for that week.

-Note that in order to run most of the R scripts, it is expected that your RStudio has installed certain packages (including but not limited to ).
+Note that in order to run most of the R scripts, it is expected that your RStudio has installed certain packages (including but not limited to plyr, dplyr, tidyverse).
 Please refer to each R script for the full list of packages required.

 *****************
 #### Dependencies: